confidential-containers/confidential-containers/quickstart.md

 Add configuration `aa_kbc_params= 'eaa_kbc::<$IP>:<$PORT>'` to agent config file, the IP and PORT should be consistent with verdictd.

+### Use offline SEV KBC and simple-kbs (SEV)

+TODO: add instructions for simple-kbs with encrypted images

-# Experience Trusted Ephemeral Storage for container image and RW layer
+# Trusted Ephemeral Storage for container images

-Container image in COCO is pulled inside guest VM, it will be save in CC HW protected guest memory by default.
+With CoCo, container images are pulled inside the guest VM.
+By default container images are saved in guest memory which is protected by CC hardware.
-Since memory is an expensive resource, COCO implemented [trusted ephemeral storage](https://github.com/confidential-containers/documentation/issues/39) for container image and RW layer.
+Since memory is an expensive resource, CoCo implemented [trusted ephemeral storage](https://github.com/confidential-containers/documentation/issues/39) for container image and RW layer.

 This solution is verified with Kubernetes CSI driver [open-local](https://github.com/alibaba/open-local).
 Please follow this [user guide](https://github.com/alibaba/open-local/blob/main/docs/user-guide/user-guide.md) to install open-local.